browserengineering/book/book/animations.md

 But if you try it on the example above, you'll find that the animation still looks wrong---the blue square is supposed to be *under* the green one, but now it's on top.
-Which is of course becanse of the lack of overlap testing, which we should now complete.
+Which is of course because of the lack of overlap testing, which we should now complete.

 Let's first add the implementation of a new `absolute_bounds` function.
 The